jgdavey/sqltricks/presentation/15_indexes.md

     create index on posts (front_page) where front_page;

 Could have millions of posts, but only handful of front page posts.
 Index will only contain rows that are front page and will not be bloated by the millions of old posts.

-!SLIDE
+!SLIDE[tpl=verbose]
 # Partial unique indexes

-    @@@ SQL
+    @@@ sql
     create table teams(
       id serial primary key,
       name varchar not null unique